3583Bytes/PromptCLI/README.md

   - `@` - Reference a file in the current or sub folder to upload as part of the chat context.

 ---

+## 📦 Currently Out of Scope

+No Agentic Loops that go through a task list.
+Also no cashing or diffs or token saving methods, since the model is a local LLM we don't pay per token, we can focus on accuracy rather than saving tokens.

 ## 📦 Installation